openshift/enhancements/enhancements/observability-ui/observability-ui-operator.md

 Deploying third-party Observability UI solutions like Grafana or Kibana.

 Supporting UIs coming from other observability projects such as Jaeger UI, Prometheus/Thanos UI, or AlertManager UI.

+Define how customizable dashboards should be created or managed using Perses, this will be part of another enhancement proposal.

 Replacing or superseding plugins that have a clear 1:1 relationship with an existing operator such as: